Academic Regulations and Graduation Requirements: Common Advising Questions

 What are collegiate programs?

-Wesleyan's three collegiate programs—College of Letters (COL), the College of Social Studies (CSS), and the College of the Environment (COE)—offer special interdisciplinary concentrations that extend through the sophomore, junior, and senior years.
-Application for admission to COL and CSS takes place during the spring semester of the first year.
+Wesleyan's five collegiate programs—College of East Asian Studies (CEAS), College of the Environment (COE), College of Integrative Sciences (CIS), College of Letters (COL), and the College of Social Studies (CSS)—offer special interdisciplinary concentrations that extend through the sophomore, junior, and senior years.
+Application for admission to CEAS, COL and CSS takes place during the spring semester of the first year.

 How much is a credit worth?